matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

 supported by the majority of the other group mentors.

-#### Aim for generativity
+### Aim for generativity
 Each student will be granted a generativity score.
 This score is used for your personal final score.
 The generativity score is based on your team work, helping others, communicating problems in time, and so forth.
-We expect everyone to behave as a team player: you need to aim for generativity (certainly watch the talk to understand what we are talking about).
+We expect everyone to behave as **a team player**: you need to aim for generativity (certainly watch the talk to understand what we are talking about).
 Generativity is not your personal productivity.
 On the contrary, it's about how you influence the productivity of others around you.

-In the rare case of clear and obvious signs of highly negative generativity one may be excluded for the project, resulting in an individual zero score.
+**In the rare case of clear and obvious signs of highly negative generativity one may be excluded for the project, resulting in an individual zero score.**

 The procedure for exclusion is:

-1. The team members have informed you that they are not ok with your team work and why.
-The group mentor is informed about what has been discussed and both parties confirm that this has happened.
-A plan of action to improve within a defined time frame is set up in the team and this is shared between all team members and the group mentors.
+1. The team members have informed you that **they are not ok with your team work and why**.
+The group coaches are informed about what has been discussed and both parties confirm that this has happened.
+A plan of action to improve within a defined time frame is set up in the team and this is shared between all team members and the group coaches.

-2. If there are no signs of substantial improvement within the defined time frame (confirmed by all other team members and the group mentors): a first official warning is given and the time frame is extended with one more week
+2. If there are no signs of substantial improvement within the defined time frame (confirmed by all other team members and the group coaches): a first official warning is given and the time frame is extended with one more week.

-3. If there still are no signs of substantial improvement within that week (confirmed by all other team members and the group mentors): the student is excluded from the project (=zero score)
+3. If there still are no signs of substantial improvement within that week (confirmed by all other team members and the group mentors): the student is **excluded from the project (=zero score)**

-4. If there was improvement, but it lasts only for a certain period, and the generativity decreases again (confirmed by all other team members and the group mentors): a second official warning is given and there is one more week to catch up
+4. If there was improvement, but it lasts only for a certain period, and the generativity decreases again (confirmed by all other team members and the group coaches): a second official warning is given and there is one more week to catch up

-5. If once again there are no signs of substantial improvement within a week or the improvement is again only temporary (confirmed by all other team members and the group mentors): the student is excluded from the project
+5. If once again there are no signs of substantial improvement within a week or the improvement is again only temporary (confirmed by all other team members and the group coaches): the student is **excluded from the project**

 6. The final score of the remaining group members will be adjusted accordingly, depending on the severity of the case and how negatively the incident has impacted the group work and project progress

-                           GOOD LUCK!
+## Retake D4 Client/server knowledge test

+This part can be retaken in January 2026 **on the following conditions**:
+- the student has passed for all the other deliverables outside the examination period (D1-2-3-5-6-7)
+- the student has participated on the client and server test in November 2025